Article_Banner_Genome-edited_crops_copy.webp

 Most of our crops have had their genetics altered by humans.
 Many are now unrecognisable from their wild ancestors – broccoli, cabbage and cauliflower, for example, are all descended from the same species of wild cabbage, yet now look very different.1 Despite these genetic changes induced by humans, we don’t consider them to be GMOs.

 It was only in the 1980s that scientists developed techniques classed as ‘genetic modification.’
 These new techniques allowed DNA to be added into a crop’s genome, including whole new genes, which had been impossible to do up to that point.
-Since then, we’ve also seen another revolution in genetic technologies, which allows us to make very precise changes.
+Since then, we’ve also seen another revolution in genetic technologies, allowing us to make more precise changes.

 Read about some of the common misconceptions about CRISPR here